elyra-ai/elyra/docs/source/developer_guide/development-workflow.md

 > NOTE:
 When switching between Elyra major versions, it is recommended to clean your JupyterLab environment before a build.
-The `clean-jupyterlab` uninstalls your JupyterLab packages and completely clean/reinstall your Jupyter workspace.
+The `clean-jupyterlab` removes your JupyterLab packages and completely deletes your Jupyter workspace.
-Make sure to save any important data in your environment before running the script.
+Make sure to backup any important data in your environment before running the script.
-Please refer to the disclaimer at the top of the script file.
 To clean your environment and install the latest JupyterLab:
 `etc/scripts/clean-jupyterlab.sh`
 To specify a JupyterLab version to be installed: